learn-co-curriculum/dsc-standard-normal-distribution/README.md

 Here, $x$ is an observation from the original normal distribution, $\mu$ is the mean and $\sigma$ is the standard deviation of the original normal distribution.

-The standard normal distribution is sometimes called the $z$ distribution.
-A $z$ score always reflects the number of standard deviations above or below the mean.
+The standard normal distribution is sometimes called the $z$-distribution.
+A $z$-score always reflects the number of standard deviations above or below the mean.

 ### An example

 Imagine test results following a normal distribution with a mean of 50 and a standard deviation of 10.
 One of the students scored a 70 on the test.
-Using this information into z-scores makes it easy to tell how she performed in terms of standard deviations from the mean:
+Using this information and z-scores makes it easy to tell how she performed in terms of standard deviations from the mean:

 Imagine a person scored a 70 on a test, with results distribution having a mean of 50 and a standard deviation of 10, then they scored 2 standard deviations above the mean.
-Converting the test scores to z scores, an X of 70 would be:
+Converting the test scores to $z$-scores, an X of 70 would be:

 $z = \dfrac{70 - 50}{10}  = 2$

-By having transformed our test result of 70 to the z-score of 2, we now know that the student's original score was 2 standard deviations above the mean.
-Note that the $z$ distribution will only be a normal distribution if the original distribution of x was normal.
+By having transformed our test result of 70 to the $z$-score of 2, we now know that the student's original score was 2 standard deviations above the mean.
+Note that the $z$ distribution will only be a normal distribution if the original distribution of $x$ was normal.

-In summary, calculating the z-score gives us quick and easy access to understanding how **extreme** a certain result is.
+In summary, calculating the $z$-score gives us quick and easy access to understanding how **extreme** a certain result is.
 Looking at the original distribution ($\mu =50$, $\sigma=10$) and the standard normal distribution ($\mu =0$, $\sigma=1$) while highlighting $x=70$ and $z=2$ gives the following result:

 <img src = "images/test_std_normal.png" width ="950">

-Visually, the idea is that the area under the curve left and right from the vertical red line are identical in the left plot and the right plot!
+Visually, the idea is that the area under the curve, left and right from the vertical red line, are identical in the left plot and the right plot!

-Thinking on these lines, you can also convert a $z$-score back to an original score $X$ by using the same formula as:
+Thinking along these lines, you can also convert a $z$-score back to an original score $X$ by using the same formula as:

 $$\large X=\mu + z\sigma$$

-For above exmaple, this would work out as:
+For the above example, this would work out as:

 $X = 50 + 2*10 = 70 $

 ## Data Standardization

-Data standardization is common data preprocessing skill, which is used to compare a number of observations belonging to different normal distributions, and having distinct means and standard deviations.
+Data standardization is a common data preprocessing skill, which is used to compare a number of observations belonging to different normal distributions which may have distinct means and standard deviations.

-Standardization applying a $z$ score calculation as shown above, on each element of the distribution.
+Standardization applies a $z$-score calculation, as shown above, on each element of the distribution.
 The output of this process is a **z-distribution** or a **standard normal distribution**.
 <img src="images/flow.png" width=600>

 Let's look at a quick example.
 First, we'll randomly generate two normal distributions with different means and standard deviations.
 Let's generate 1000 observations for each.
 Next, we'll use Seaborn to plot the results.